+The following dollar amount:

-A level Specify y the percentage: Other Specify : eligible indi l Cost Limit.
-Pursuant to 42 CFR 441.301(a)(3), the state refuses entrance to the waiver to any otherwise vidual when the state reasonably expects that the cost of the home and community-based services that individual would exceed 100% of the cost of the level of care specified for the waiver.
-Complete and B-2-c . ndividual w ndividual w Lower Than Institutional Costs.
-The state refuses entrance to the waiver to any otherwise qualified when the state reasonably expects that the cost of home and community-based services furnished to that would exceed the following amount specified by the state that is less than the cost of a level of care in the waiver. basis of the limit, including evidence that the limit is sufficient to assure the health and welfare of waiver.
-Complete Items B-2-b and B-2-c.
-The cost lin nit specified by the state is (select one): nit specified by the state is (select one): The fol nit specified by the state is (select one): llowing dollar amount: The fol llowing dollar amount: The fol llowing dollar amount: The fol llowing dollar amount: y dollar amount (select one) The fol llowing dollar amount: y dollar amount: the dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: The fol llowing dollar amount: y dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
-The state will submit a waiver The fol llowing dollar amount: y dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: The fold Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
+Specify dollar amount: Appendix B: B-2 Answers provide b.
+Method of specify the can be associated associated and that exceed safeguard.
+The The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
+The state will submit a waiver Appendix B: B-2 Answers provided b.
+Method of specify the can be assured that exceeds af eguards The position of the participant of the partic The following percentage that is less than 100% of the institutional average: Specify percent: Other: Specify: Appendix speci fy the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare partic that e sipant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
 The state will submit a waiver amendment to CMS to adjust the dollar amount.
-The fold Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
+The following percentage that is less than 100% of the institutional average: Specify percent: Other: Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
 The state will submit a waiver amendment to CMS to adjust the dollar amount.
-Slowing percentage that is less than 100% of the institutional average: The following Specify The following Specify lowing dollar amount: y dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
-The state will submit a waiver amendment to CMS to adjust the dollar amount.
-Illowing percentage that is less than 100% of the institutional average:

-B-2: Individual Cost Limit (2 of 2)

-Answers provided i in Appendix B-2-a indicate that you do not need to con aplete this section.

-b.
-Method of Implementation of the Individual Cost Limit.
-When an individual cost limit is specified in Item B-2-a, specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and we can be assured within the cost limit: c.
+The following percentage that is less than 100% of the institutional average: Specify percent: Other: Specify: Appendix B: Participant Access and Eligibility B-2: Individual Cost Limit (2 of 2) Answers provided in Appendix B-2-a indicate that you do not need to complete this section. b.
+Method of Implementation of the Individual Cost Limit, When an individual cost limit is specified in Item B-2-a specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and verance be assured within the cost limit: c.
 Participant Safeguards.
-When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amouthat exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following safeguards to avoid an adverse impact on the participant (check each that applies): The participant is referred to another waiver that can accommodate the individual's needs.
+When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant shealth and welfare, the state has established the following safeguards to avoid an adverse impact on the participant (feeke each that applies): The participant is referred to another waiver that can accommodate the individual's needs.
 Additional services in excess of the individual cost limit may be authorized.
-Specify the procedures for authorizing additional services, including the amount that may be authorized: Other safeguard(s) Specify:
+Specify the procedures for authorizing additional services, including the amount that may be authorized: : Specify the procedures for authorizing additional services, including the amount that may be authorized: (Other safeguard(s) ; Specify: